shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 Shapeshifters are unable to change to or from their original form.

-Gelatinous or liquid beings that don’t have a set form are locked in their current arrangement of mass.
+Gelatinous, liquid, and gaseous beings that don’t have a set form are locked in their current arrangement of mass.

+Any transformation spells in the middle of casting on the target fail.

 # Shadow of Secrets